kubediag/kubediag/docs/design/commonevent-trigger.md

 }
 ```

 However, the fields Timestamp and CustomDetails respectively represent the time when the event was generated or created and the user-defined content.
 Summary is a high-level, text summary message of the event also.Therefore, the contents of three fields are not considered when defining the Trigger template for matching.

-So we define CommonEventTemplateRegexp:
+We define CommonEventTemplateRegexp as follows:

 ```go
 // CommonEventTemplateRegexp is the regular expression for matching common event template.